Pieter-Jacobs/ORCAInputFileSynthesis/Data/README.md

 ## Documents

 This folder contains the documents used by RAG to add external context to the user prompt.
-This folder is left empty as we are not the authors of the documents used in our study.
-Therefore, users that want to test our RAG implementation should add the ORCA manual themselves to the `Documents/Regular` folder in both .txt and .pdf formats, named 'orca_manual_5.0.4'.
-After running the script to process the documents, their embeddings will be available in the `Documents/Embedded` folder.
+Note that the ORCA manual is copyrighted, and that we are not its copyright holders.
+The copyright notice is provided in the README in the `Documents` folder.
+We provide the PDF file of the manual in `Documents/Regular` folder.
+The manual can also be downloaded from the ORCA forum: https://orcaforum.kofo.mpg.de/index.php.
+Here, more recent versions of the manual are provided as well.

+Moreover, while we provide a PDF file with the scraped pages of the ORCA input library website, the user can also scrape it themselves by running `Scripts/Scraping/input_file_library_scraper.py`.

+The folder also contains the FAISS embeddings used for RAG in the `Documents/Embedded` folder.
+These can also be recreated by the user by running the script to process the manual and the input file library documents (`embed.py`).

 ## ExtractedDocumentation